GenaPlem/django_music_store/README.md

 * All of the content is written by the developer.
 * Homepage images were generated with Dall-E (AI) based on my inputs.
 * Images for products were downloaded from [iStock](https://www.istockphoto.com/) using free trial subscription

+### Acknowledgement

+I would like to express my deepest appreciation to my mentor, Mitko Bachvarov, for his unwavering support and expert guidance throughout the development of this project.
+His thoughtful feedback and profound insights have been instrumental in refining the project's direction and achieving the desired results.

 ---